OutSystems/docs-support/src/security/vulnerabilities/intro.md

 ### Embargo phase { #embargo }

 During this phase, and to protect customers, OutSystems doesn't disclose further details about the vulnerability.
-It’s important to note that the more details are divulged, the more probable it's that such information is used to exploit the vulnerability.
-Therefore, OutSystems allows reasonable time to protect your infrastructures before disclosing further.
+It’s important to note that the more details are divulged, the more probable it is that such information may be used to exploit the vulnerability.
+Therefore, OutSystems allows reasonable time for customers to protect their infrastructures before disclosing further.

-During the embargo phase the following steps occur:
+During the embargo phase, the following steps occur:

 1. **Identification:**
 OutSystems learns about the vulnerability.